Lucas256-cmd/Flow.Launcher.Plugin.PeriodicTable/README.md

 # Flow.Launcher.Plugin.PeriodicTable

-This is a plugin for Flow Launcher to get key characteristics of an element in the periodic table by the symbol name
+This is a plugin for Flow Launcher to get key characteristics of an element in the periodic table by the symbol name.
+It uses the periodictable library to get the information.

 ## Usage